 Since I launched my own business in 2008, I’ve been working on the art of balancing the coveted ‘work from home‘ status.
 While it is enticing to hang out in slippers and yoga pants many days, there are some key strategies that can either make or break your ability to stay focused and productive.
-With the added distraction of home and children, mompreneurs have it more difficult than most when it comes to getting it all done.
-So, if you are a WAHM (work at home mom) these strategies will really help!
+With the added distraction of home and children, moms have it more difficult than most when it comes to getting it all done.
+So, if you are a work from home professional parent these strategies will really help!

-- What are your ‘ideal’ work hours for you and your family at this time?
+- Your ‘ideal’ work hours for you and your family at this time?

-- What days will you commit to working on your business?
+- What days and times will you work on your business?